 Continued study of the muscle and bone structure of the human body.
 Heavy emphasis is placed on the biomechanical laws of movement.
+Grade Type: Letter Grade Prerequisite(s): KIN 264

 KIN 298 - Extended Field Experience in Kinesiology

 A full-time field experience course for students who will be engaged in a pre-approved educational or professional position away from campus enhancing the student's knowledge and skills within the broad field of Kinesiology.